hande-qmc/hande/documentation/manual/compile.rst

 Compilation
 ===========

-HANDE requires the lapack (http://www.netlib.org/lapack/), blas (http://www.netlib.org/blas) and lua (http://www.lua.org, version 5.2) libaries,.
-These can are often be installed using the operating systems package manager (on say a personal Linux workstation) or are available from the modules environment on a High Performance Computer (for example the Intel Maths Kernel library (https://software.intel.com/en-us/intel-mkl) contains optimised blas and lapack Libraries).

-The TRLan (http://crd-legacy.lbl.gov/~kewu/trlan.html) library is required for Lanczos functionality.
-The dependency upon TRLan can be removed at compile-time by setting a flag (see `Compile-time settings`_) if Lanczos diagonalisation is not required.
-In addition HANDE requires the HDF5 library compiled with fortran 2003 support (see, for example, http://www.cmth.ph.ic.ac.uk/computing/software/hdf5.html#admin-notes) for restart functionality and finally the libuuid library (from, for example the uuid-dev Ubuntu package) so that each calculation prints a universally unique identifier.
-The dependencies on these packages can also be removed (see `Compile-time settings`_) although this is not recommended.

-Compilation with the parallel flag additionally adds scalapack (http://www.netlib.org/scalapack/) to the dependencies.
-Again this is often available from the operating system package manger and is included as a part of the Intel Maths Kernel library.

-The code imports the AOTUS library which functions with lua 5.2 but not lua 5.3.

-After meeting these requirements, produce a makefile by running the mkconfig.py (residing in the tools subdirectory) script in the root directory:
+After ensuring HANDE's dependencies are installed, produce a makefile by running the ``mkconfig.py`` (residing in the tools subdirectory) script in the root directory:

 .. code-block:: bash

-    tools/mkconfig.py config
+    tools/mkconfig.py config/conf

-where config is one of the platforms available.
-The config name is simply the name of the relevant file residing in the config/ directory.
+where ``conf`` is one of the platforms available and is simply the name of the relevant file residing in the ``config/`` directory.
 Various configurations are provided and it is simple to adapt one to the local environment (e.g. changing compiler or library paths).

 Run